 The user group meetings are a mixture of product reviews, tutorials and discussions.
 We aim to support and maybe inspire Gold Coast Macintosh computer users.
 We often invite guest speakers to address the group regarding a "macentric" topic.
 However, we encourage new Mac users to join us and now include a section at each meeting called MAC ESSENTIALS, designed to feature a useful basic tip.
 The group is a mixture of computer professionals, business owners, educators, students and seniors.
 Meetings include a tea or coffee break and a Q and A session.

-Next Meeting May 4th
+Meeting notes May

 Cloud storage where are we now